 Ministry of Corporate Affairs to the extent feasible and within the

-(d) Enterprise-wide Risk Management (ERM) framework: In line with the
+iv.
+Enterprise-wide Risk Management (ERM) framework: Inline with the

 developed a comprehensive Enterprise-wide Risk Management (ERM)

-the draft Risk Management policy of ONGC has been reviewed by the Audit and
+the Risk Management policy of ONGC has been reviewed by the Audit and

-framework has been rolled out across the organization and the risk
+framework has been rolled throughout the organization and the risk

 policy adopted by the company is being displayed at all the